sharmaannapurna/start_follow_read_py3/README.md

 All steps in this repository are shown with the [ICDAR2017 Competition on Handwritten Text Recognition on the READ Dataset](https://scriptnet.iit.demokritos.gr/competitions/8/) and are the same as mentioned in the Author's repository.
 This code is free for academic and research use.
 For commercial use of our code and methods please contact [BYU Tech Transfer](techtransfer.byu.edu).
+The steps presented in this repository are to make the code running on single GPU.
+If you have high GPU resources available, please follow the base repository by authors to efficiently use the same.

 ## Dependencies